Strategic Management

 Financial & Market Infrastructure

-The market substrate: trading, clearing, settlement, payments, and digital finance.
+The market substrate: trading, clearing, settlement, payments, and digital finance, across the architecture of money, trade, and commerce.

 Security, Data & Global Systems

-The resilience, data integrity, and geoeconomic context within which institutions operate.
+The resilience, data integrity, and structural context within which institutions operate across platforms and markets.

 Engage